kristinemlarson/gnssrefl/docs/pages/utilities.md

 # Utilities <a name="helper"></a>

+<code>refl_zones</code>
+This module allows you to create "stand-alone" Fresnel Zones maps for google Earth. at a minimum it requires a four station character name

+<code>refl_zones sc02</code>

+The defaults are that it does all azimuths, elevation angles of 5-10-15, GPS L1, sea level reflections, and creates an output file called sc02.kml (and stored in $REFL_CODE/Files).

+You can modify those accordingly:

+-azim1 min azimuth (degrees)

+-azim2 min azimuth (degrees)

+-el_list 5 10 15 20 25 (for example)

+-lat latitude in degrees

+-lon longitude in degrees

+-el_height ellipsoidal height in meters

+-fr frequency (1,2,5 allowed)

+-RH reflector height in meters

+-system constellation (gps,glonass,galileo, beidou)

+-output base filename for the kml file

 <code>download_rinex</code> can be useful if you want to
 download RINEX v2.11 or 3 files (using the version flag) without using the reflection-specific codes.
 As with <code>rinex2snr</code>, the default archive is